iskaiya/git-demo/README.md

 "# Git Demo Project This is a demo repository to practice Git commands, branching, and merging."

 Additional content added by Cielo Dela Cruz
+Additional content added by Eujen Gonzales